Cave: Sea or littoral

 Sea caves are found along coasts around the world.
 A special case is littoral caves, which are formed by wave action in zones of weakness in sea cliffs.
 Often these weaknesses are faults, but they may also be dykes or bedding-plane contacts.
 Some wave-cut caves are now above sea level because of later uplift.
 Elsewhere, in places such as Thailand's Phang Nga Bay, solutional caves have been flooded by the sea and are now subject to littoral erosion.
 Sea caves are generally around 5 to 50 m in length, but may exceed 300 m.

-Corrasional or erosional
+Erosional

-Corrasional or erosional caves are those that form entirely by erosion by flowing streams carrying rocks and other sediments.
+Erosional caves are those that form entirely by erosion by flowing streams carrying rocks and other sediments.
 These can form in any type of rock, including hard rocks such as granite.
 Generally there must be some zone of weakness to guide the water, such as a fault or joint.
 A subtype of the erosional cave is the wind or aeolian cave, carved by wind-born sediments.
 Many caves formed initially by solutional processes often undergo a subsequent phase of erosional or vadose enlargement where active streams or rivers pass through them.